John Harwood (journalist): Journalism career

 After graduating from college, Harwood joined the St. Petersburg Times in Florida, working in Tampa Bay, Tallahassee, and Washington.
 He traveled to South Africa, covering developments in the final years of apartheid.
 He was a Nieman Fellow at Harvard University from 1989 to 1990.

-Harwood became the White House correspondent for the Wall Street Journal in 1991, covering the George H. W. Bush administration.
+He became the White House correspondent for the Wall Street Journal in 1991, covering the George H. W. Bush administration.
 He subsequently became a Capitol Hill correspondent and, in 1997, political editor and chief political correspondent for the newspaper.
 Harwood became chief Washington correspondent for CNBC in March 2006.

 Harwood frequently appears on Washington Week, a public affairs program on PBS formerly hosted by Gwen Ifill, as well as NBC's Meet the Press, and MSNBC's Morning Joe.
 He and co-author Gerald Seib were Tim Russert's guests in Russert's last taped interview for Russert's MSNBC eponymous interview program, which was to air the weekend of June 14, 2008, just hours before Russert's death.

 Harwood was a moderator for CNBC's Republican primary presidential debate on October 28, 2015.
 Harwood was criticized by both the debate candidates, the media and his own CNBC colleagues for his performance as moderator.

 Harwood saw further criticism after the personal email account of John Podesta, who was then chairman of the 2016 Hillary Clinton presidential campaign, was hacked and had its contents published by the website WikiLeaks in October and November 2016.
 Among the emails were several from Harwood that some critics said indicated an unprofessional level of closeness or collusion between the two, including an email from May 2015 in which Harwood warned Podesta that then-candidate Ben Carson could represent "real trouble" to the Clinton campaign.
 The emails also revealed that Harwood had asked Podesta which questions he should ask Republican candidate Jeb Bush during a debate.